 Get the Best Personal Loans in Singapore

-The cost of a personal loan depends on a variety of factors that include: annual income, loan amount (i.e. principal) and the loan duration (also called tenure).
+The cost of a personal loan depends on a variety of factors that include: annual income, loan amount (i.e. principal), and the loan duration (also called tenure).
 This information is meant to help lenders measure the risk that they are taking by providing a loan to an individual.
 Hence, it will also impact the cost of the loan.
-In general, the less risky a loan, the lower the interest rate, and cheaper it will be for the borrower.
-This article examines how each of the three variables impact the borrowing cost for personal loans.
+In general, the less risky a loan, the lower the interest rate, and the cheaper it will be for the borrower.
+This article examines how each of the three variables impacts the borrowing cost for personal loans.